xristos3490/rsync-toolkit/readme.md

-# Rsync Development Toolkit
+# Rsync Toolkit

-A command line tool that connects to a remote server and syncs local directories with remote directories using rsync.
+The Rsync Toolkit is a command line tool that facilitates the process of syncing local directories to remote directories using the rsync utility.
+It provides a simple and intuitive interface for developers to manage syncing multiple directories into multiple sites easily.

 ## Prerequisites

-Make sure the following software is installed on your system before using this tool:
+Before using this tool, ensure the following software is installed on your system:

 -   Node.js v16
 -   rsync